oceanprotocol-archive/tech-spikes-2017-to-2019/15-por-verifier-network/README.md

 * **Consensus**:
 	* since the number of authority nodes is limited, it is possible to *request all of them to agree* on the verification result; it fails to conclude if there is any single verifier cannot verify the challenge.
-	* alternatively, a *M-out-of-N signature* can be used to reach an agreement.
-For example, more than 3 signatures from POA authority nodes can verify the data availability.
+	* alternatively, a *M-out-of-N signature* can be used to reach an agreement:
+		* *fixed number of required signature*: it may require fixed number of signatures from the selected verifiers no matter the total number of participated verifiers;
+		* *fixed percentage of requried signature*: it may require a certain percentage of selected verifiers to submit signatures in order to verify data availability.
+For example, >50% signature is a typical scenario.

 * **Incentive**: it is not needed to give rewards to POA authority nodes since they are known and trustworthy entities.